corda/corda-docs-portal/content/en/apps/payments/payments-agent.md

 ## `PaymentById`

-Return the most current payment from id, or null.
+Return the most current payment from ID or null.

 ### Parameters